 Foulfellow and Gideon were supposed to meet Pinocchio a third time, and be caught by the police.
 Cutting this effectively made them Karma Houdinis.

 There was to be a Dream Sequence where Geppetto would tell Pinocchio a bedtime story about his grandfather, a mighty pine tree.

-Originally the donkey Lampwick was supposed to join Pinocchio and Jiminy in their escape from Pleasure Island but he is captured by the Coachman's minions, as he is being carried away he says "Go on without me, it's no use I'm a goner".
+Originally, the donkey Lampwick was supposed to both keep his voice and join Pinocchio & Jiminy in their escape from Pleasure Island.
+However, he's captured by the Coachman's minions, and as he's being carried away he tells them to "Go on without me, it's no use I'm a goner".
 Some storybook adaptations keep the scene.

 The movie was originally going to take place around Christmas time, which meant that it would also be snowing.
 Walt Disney nixed the idea because he wanted the movie to be enjoyed year-round (its original theatrical release was around Valentine's Day on top of that).

 As noted under Acclaimed Flop, had World War II not broken out, the film would've been released internationally and probably would've been a box office success.

 Pinocchio was originally going to be more like his literary counterpart, where he's more of mischievous, and his design more puppet-like.
 Walt Disney halted production after he decided the character was coming off as too unsympathetic.
 They restarted from scratch, making Pinocchio more naive and misguided, and they gave him a more boyish like appearance.